nydailynews/russia-connex/app/story.md

 ## Trump associates
 ![Jeff Sessions](/static/img/sessions.png)
 ### Jeff Sessions
-#### Former U.S. Senator and now Trump’s Attorney General
+#### Former U.S. Senator and now Trump's Attorney General
 Sessions recused himself from the criminal investigation after the Washington Post revealed in March that he spoke with Russian Ambassador Sergey Kislyak twice during the 2016 campaign and did not reveal those talks during his confirmation hearing.
 Two Democratic senators have alleged that Sessions had even more campaign meetings with Kislyak that have still been kept secret.
-Sessions’ future with the Trump administration is now in question.
+Sessions' future with the Trump administration is now in question.
 Sessions reportedly has considered resigning after Trump has hammered him for months for recusing himself.

 ![Michael Flynn](/static/img/flynn.png)
 ### Michael Flynn
 #### retired Army general who resigned as national security adviser
 In February reports revealed that he secretly spoke with Russian Ambassador Sergey Kislyak in December 2016 about sanctions placed on Russia by the Obama administration.
 The White House has said there was nothing improper about those talks, but that he was fired for lying about their content to Vice-President Mike Pence.
 Flynn was also present at a December meeting between Kislyak and Jared Kushner in Trump Tower.
-Flynn’s previous work as a consultant brought him into financial arrangements with Turkey and Ukraine, and in 2015 the state-run Russian media network RT paid Flynn at least $45,000 to deliver a speech at an event where he was seated next to Russian President Vladimir Putin.
+Flynn's previous work as a consultant brought him into financial arrangements with Turkey and Ukraine, and in 2015 the state-run Russian media network RT paid Flynn at least $45,000 to deliver a speech at an event where he was seated next to Russian President Vladimir Putin.
 Flynn has been subpoenaed to testify before the Senate Intelligence Committee but has not been cooperating.

 ![Paul Manafort](/static/img/manafort.png)
 ### Paul Manafort
-#### The second of Trump’s three campaign managers
+#### The second of Trump's three campaign managers
-Manafort resigned in August 2016 after reports that he lobbied for Ukraine’s pro-Russian government in return for big bucks.
-Manafort’s foreign financial ties are now being investigated by the CIA, NSA, FBI, Director of National Intelligence and the Treasury Department.
+Manafort resigned in August 2016 after reports that he lobbied for Ukraine's pro-Russian government in return for big bucks.
+Manafort's foreign financial ties are now being investigated by the CIA, NSA, FBI, Director of National Intelligence and the Treasury Department.

 ![Roger Stone](/static/img/stone.png)
 ### Roger Stone
-#### A gadfly Republican consultant who worked on Trump’s campaign
+#### A gadfly Republican consultant who worked on Trump's campaign
 The criminal probe is looking into his potential contacts with Russian operatives.
-Stone has admitted to secretly speaking with WikiLeaks founder Julian Assange and supposed hacker Guccifer 2.0 (see <q>Foreign players,</q> below), but he has denied any Russia ties or advanced knowledge of the cyberattacks on Clinton’s campaign.
+Stone has admitted to secretly speaking with WikiLeaks founder Julian Assange and supposed hacker Guccifer 2.0 (see <q>Foreign players,</q> below), but he has denied any Russia ties or advanced knowledge of the cyberattacks on Clinton's campaign.

 ![Michael Cohen](/static/img/cohen.png)
 ### Michael Cohen
-#### Trump’s personal lawyer is under investigation
+#### Trump's personal lawyer is under investigation
 Cohen has become a focus of the House and Senate investigations for unclear reasons.
 An unverified intelligence dossier about Trump (see Christopher Steele, below) alleged that Cohen met with Russian officials during the campaign, something Cohen has denied.

 ![Boris Epshteyn](/static/img/epshteyn.png)